alberto-valdeolivas/ST_CRC_CMS/README.md

 * General Analysis per Sample
 * General Integrated analysis
 * Figure arrangement
-* Analaysis of the external ST CRC samples
+* Additional analaysis of the external ST CRC samples
 * Wrapper Functions

 The raw data (count matrices, H&E figures...) and the intermediates files generated during the analysis and required to re-run the analysis are available in zenodo.